 You can connect up to nine devices in a Switcher Studio production.
-When setting up your iOS devices as cameras there are two main steps:
+When setting up your iOS devices as cameras there are three main steps:

-- Selecting one device as the main switcher and others as remote cameras
+- Designating one device as the main switcher

-- Enabling remote camera views in the switcher so they can be used during your production
+- Enabling cameras/screens in the switcher so they can be used during your production

 All the devices you plan to use during your livestream must be connected to the same Wi-Fi network.

-Designating Devices as the Switcher or Remote Camera
+Designating Devices as the Main Switcher or a Camera/Screen

 For each production, you’ll need to designate one device as the switching device and connect your other devices as remote cameras.
 The switcher will control your video production.